erosky/CAESAR-microphysics/README.md

-# BETA version of microphysics data product.
-This dataset represents our best estimate of particle size distributions, by combining the data from four different cloud probes.
+Beta version of microphysics data product: This dataset represents our best estimate of particle size distributions, by combining the data from four different cloud probes.

 ## Netcdf data structure: